 - Traditionally differential calculus and statistics, but ABMs modeling required additional skills: - A new "language" for thinking about and describing models.
-We need a standard set of concepts, e.g., emergence, adaptive behavior, interaction, sensing. - The software skills to implement models on computers and to observe, test, control, and analyze the models.
+We need a standard set of concepts, e.g., emergence, adaptive behavior, interaction, sensing. - ► The software skills to implement models on computers and to observe, test, control, and analyze the models.
 ABMs are harder to implement than other kinds of models. - Strategies for designing and analyzing models.
 If a model is too complex it quickly becomes too hard to parameterize, validate, or analyze.
-We need a way to determine what entities, variables, and processes should and should not be in a model, and we need methods for analyzing a model, after it is built, to learn about the real system.